-DD FORM 2652 Application for DoD Child Care Fee
+DD FORM 2652 Application for DoD Child Care Fees

 Liability Wavier Teen Self Registration Form

-Family Care Plan (dual/single military only)
+Family Care Plan (dual/single mil itary only)

-Health Assessment /Sport Physical Statement
+Health Assessment /Sport Physic al Statement

-Health Screening Tool (SNAP) Form/MAPS
+Health Screening Tool (SNAP) For orm/MAPS

 Immunizations: Children/Youth accepted for childcare in CYS programs must be free from communicable diseases such as measles, mumps, hepatitis, scarlet fever and strep throat, and have written documentation of all age-appropriate immunizations.
 Child/Youth immunizations must be up to date in order to participate in CYS programs.
 This includes the flu vaccination.
 Per AR40-562 "Immunizations and Chemoprophylaxis," flu shots are required for both Child & Youth Services Staff and children.
 Fort Lee CYS parents will be required to provide CYS with documentation that their child has received an annual flu vaccination no later than December 31 of each year.
 As with any vaccine, a waiver may be requested for those with medical or religious objections.
 A request for a waiver based on a medical condition must be accompanied by a signed, stamped, and dated statement from a credentialed medical provider documenting why the child is exempt.
-A request for a waiver based on a religious objection.
-Philosophical exemptions are not honored at this time.
+A request for a waiver based on a religious objection must be accompanied by a signed statement of the parent specifying the religious objection.